jakub-m/crossword-app-rust-wasm-tsx/README.md

   ]
 }
  ```

+- To deploy WASM though Github Pages (Jekyll), I need to pack WASM with webpack.

 - The generated crosswords are not globally optimal.
 E.g. "burak", "bacz", "kark", "zlepk" words do not produce a nice rectangle, but a suboptimal shape.